All of the Chicken in our recipes is Free-Range Chicken, raised without antibiotics.

 Through these formative experiences, Zora maintains a sense of connection and respect for all of the animals that go into Wild Zora products.
 Because of this, she will always find high-quality and responsibly-sourced ingredients for all of our products.
 We want you to feel happy and satisfied about the food you choose to put into your body and the snacks and meals you give to your family and friends.

 - Only Free-Range Chicken

 - No antibiotics or hormones ever

 Who Provides Our Chicken?

-We currently receive all of our Chicken from Mary’s Free-Range Chickens, a family-owned farm in California that is committed to sustainable, humane treatment of their birds.
-Mary’s Free-Range Chickens is part of several animal welfare certifications, including: the Global Animal Partnership, Certified Humane Raised and Handled, and they meet standards put forth by The Better Chicken Commitment.
+We currently receive all of our Chicken from a family-owned farm in California that is committed to sustainable, humane treatment of their birds.
+This farm is part of several animal welfare certifications, including: the Global Animal Partnership, Certified Humane Raised and Handled, and they meet standards put forth by The Better Chicken Commitment.

 What Are Wild Zora’s Chicken Standards?

 The Chicken that we use in our products is Free-Range and antibiotic-free, and is rated as Step 3 through the Global Animal Partnership (GAP).
 Our chickens have free movement to an outdoor plot that includes dirt and shade, and indoors, a naturally-lit environment.
 Air quality is monitored daily inside the open-sided barns.
 The birds also have sources of enrichment, which can include hanging branches to forage within and bales of hay on which to perch, burrow, and investigate.

 Our Free-Range Chickens, with their required outdoor access, have a varied diet of insects, grubs, and worms that supplements their food and provides the birds with additional nutrients.
 There’s also a lot of entertainment to be had while digging snacks out of the ground!